MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-data-landing-zone-data-products.md

 #### Data warehousing storage

-For large scale project, there might be a need to store data in a data warehouse storage to obtain optimal performance.
+For large-scale project, there might be a need to store data in a data warehouse storage to obtain optimal performance.
 Multiple options are available to you, depending on the dataset size your project requires, a set of features only available in certain solutions and for cost purposes.

 #### Semantic modeling

 This layer covers the need to store a subset of highly structured data and calculations for end-user consumption.
 This can be covered by Power BI premium or by having a dedicated Azure Analysis Services instance.
-The default option is to use the capabilities embedded in Power Bi premium, however some cases can only be covered by Azure Analysis Services to this day.
+The default option is to use the capabilities embedded in Power BI premium, however some cases can only be covered by Azure Analysis Services to this day.

 [![Analytic Product decision tree](./images/Data_Product_Decision_Tree.png)](image-file-expanded.png#lightbox)